PLE-ID-Network/Plenteum-ID-Network/README.md

       Default gRPC port for Iroha, if this port is occupied change it accordingly.
 Note that all commands & queries will need to Correct Ports and would need to know this in advance for commiting transactions.
 This is exposed to the public.
 Normal security mesures will need to be implemented
       - 10001:10001
       Default Torrii port for Irorha Daemon peer communications

-## Docker

-The Docker folder contains all of the images and compose files to setup a Plenteum ID Network Node